brilliancebitcoin/nostrgram/README.md

 * [x] fix bug where picture-in-picture youtube videos move weirdly on mobile
 * [x] fix bug where if you watch a picture-in-picture youtube video on mobile and open the sidebar, the sidebar becomes too long
 * [x] load new messages into msg_cache during getLatestMessage() rather than waiting for add-message
+* [x] when a user imports a private key, automatically replace their username, about, and picture on the settings page
+* [x] show a green message coutner in dms
+* [x] if a user is not near the bottom of the chat log, don't scroll to the bottom when they open up the keyboard
+* [x] display your profile picture on the settings page
+* [x] when dming a user, clicking their profile pic in the header should take you to their profile
 * [ ] private groups with shared decryption keys
 * [ ] integrate lnbits
 * [ ] make an option to set and modify relays in settings
 * [ ] connect to at least two relays by default
 * [ ] import channels and other backed up data when you import an account
-* [ ] when a user imports a private key, automatically replace their username, about, and picture on the settings page
 * [ ] parse and display @[username] and @[pubkey] as links to profile pages
-* [ ] show a green message counter in channels or dms where someone @'d you or dm'd you
+* [ ] show a green message counter in channels where someone @'d you or dm'd you or replied to you
 * [ ] add an about section to profile pages
 * [ ] add message replies via long press or right click
 * [ ] add sticky messages